startreedata/pinot-recipes/recipes/minio-real-time/README.md

 docker-compose up
 ```

-Navigate to http://localhost:9101 and login using the username `minioadmin` and password `minionadmin`.
+Navigate to http://localhost:9101 and login using the username `minioadmin` and password `minioadmin`.
 Click on `Identity > Users` and create a `miniodeepstorage` user with the password `miniodeepstorage` and assigned the `readwrite` policy.

 Configure the [MinIO Demo credentials](https://docs.min.io/docs/aws-cli-with-minio) as environment variables: